jjvanzon/JJs-Reference-Architecture/api.md

 ### SQL

+`SQL` is a language for data retrieval and manipulation and other actions to execute onto a *database*.

 Executing queries onto a database is normally done through `ORM`, but if performance is an issue, it can be combined with raw `SQL`.

-The choice to use stored procedures and views was dismissed at one point, in favor of putting the `SQL` files directly the `.NET` projects, under a sub-folder named `Sql`.
+Other techniques: *stored procedures* and *views* were dismissed at one point, in favor of putting the `SQL` files directly the `.NET` projects, under a sub-folder named `Sql`.

 ![](images/sql-sub-folder.png)

 The classic way of executing `SQL` in `.NET` would be to use `System.Data.SqlClient`.
-But instead, the `SqlExecutor API` might be used.
+But in this architecture the [`SqlExecutor API`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient) might be used.

 A version of it is available on [`JJs-Pre-Release-Package-Feed`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient).